mdAhmetKemal/BodyPart3dModelMerge/README.md

 ftp://ftp.biosciencedbc.jp/archive/bodyparts3d/20110915/

-This tool  can merge that wanted compened model in the "component_list.txt".
+This tool  can merge Single File  that wanted compened model in the "component_list.txt".

 # Install